What Is PKI (Public Key Infrastructure)? How It Works

 What is a PKI (Public Key Infrastructure)?

-How Does a PKI Work?
+How Does Public Key Infrastructure (PKI) Work?

 Source: USNA.edu